Dear Players, You Don’t Know How Lucky You Are

 They only have their parents to answer to.
 You have to answer to coaches too, who hold you to a higher standard than maybe even your parents.
 They expect the best from you at every second of the day.
 Your friends don’t experience the same pressure of being a role model and getting it right every time.

 You’re exhausted from all the extra things you have to do to be great in every area of life.
-It feels like there’s not enough hours in the day.
+It feels like there are not enough hours in the day.

-But you don’t know how lucky you are.
+But players, you don’t know how lucky you are.

 You get the best of the man who loves the game, but cares about your character more.
 While most of the world sees you as wins and losses and what you did right and what you got wrong, he sees the man you can become.
 He sees your strengths, but he also takes the time to help you improve your weaknesses.